pan-roy/pan-roy.github.io/_posts/2024-03-27-transactions-api.md

 ## Steps

-**Requirements**: local Python interpreter, basic Python knowledge.
+**Requirements**: Python.

-Assuming that script authorization has already been granted — if not, please refer to this walkthrough{insert link here} — we simply need to adjust the ```scope``` variable and the endpoint URL.
+Assuming that script authorization has already been granted - if not, please refer to our trial balance [walkthrough](https://www.roypan.cc/posts/trial-balance/) - we simply need to adjust the ```scope``` variable and the endpoint URL.
 Additionally, this script will include a section on parameters, which differs from our trial balance example where the date was appended to the end of the URL.

 For more detailed information, refer Xero's API documentation for journals [here](https://developer.xero.com/documentation/api/accounting/manualjournals).